BenCollinsLab/Spectronaut-nf/README.md

 Edit the `nextflow.config` file as per the requirements using `vim` editor in linux systems or any text editor tools such as [Notepad++](https://notepad-plus-plus.org/) or [sublime](https://www.sublimetext.com/3) etc.

 #### Batch scheduler and its parameters
-Set the batch scheduler used in your HPC platform inside `process` in `nextflow.config`.
+Set the batch scheduler used in your HPC platform inside `process`.
 ```
 executor = 'slurm'
 ```